 Ice Manju: Ice Cream Popsicle with Anko Red Bean Paste

-Here in Niigata, Japan, the temperature outside is now close to 0 degrees Celsius, but yesterday when I went on an errand to a drugstore, I found an interesting, delicious-looking popsicle that I had never seen before and resulted in grabbing it.
+But yesterday, when I went on an errand to a drugstore, I found a delicious-looking popsicle that I had never seen before and grabbed it.

 Ice Manju (アイスまんじゅう)

-This is what I got, called “Ice Manju (あいすまんじゅう)”, which is produced and sold by Marunaga Seika (Confectionery) located in the city of Kurume, Fukuoka Prefecture.
+Here is what I got, called Ice Manju (あいすまんじゅう), produced and sold by Marunaga Seika (Confectionery) based in Kurume City, Fukuoka Prefecture.

-Also, the sweet red bean paste actually pairs beautifully with fruits, so if you are curious about the taste, why not give it a try?
+Also, the sweet red bean paste pairs perfectly with fruits, so if you are curious about the taste, why not try it once?